 We encourage all residents to read the same book at the same time to create a community book club.
 Programs and events related to the chosen book will happen throughout the valley and will engage readers of all ages and interests!

-Join us for the One Book One Valley 2018 Movie Nights @ Vail Public Library
+Chosen for the 2020 year One Book One Valley

 From the beginning in 2012, One Book One Valley has led readers on a shared adventure.
 Where will 2018 take us?